AdaCore/spark2014/lrm/source/packages.rst

 Private Operations
 ~~~~~~~~~~~~~~~~~~

+No extensions or restrictions.

 Type Invariants
 ~~~~~~~~~~~~~~~

 .. centered:: **Extended Dynamic Semantics**

 #.
-The Ada 2012 RM lists places at which an invariant check is performed.
+The Ada 2012 LRM lists places at which an invariant check is performed.
 In
    |SPARK|, we add the following places:

    * Before a call on any subprogram or entry that: